kalinsky-dev/FORUM-Angular/README.md

 # FORUM WORKSHOP

-This is an application like Kanban, where you and your team can store and manage your Tasks.
-The system include all the Tasks which has to be resolved.

-### Features

 The application is a forum, where each registered user can create a theme or post a comment.

 ### Used technologies